NeFL: Nested Model Scaling for Federated Learning with System Heterogeneous Clients: Conclusion

 \section{Conclusion}

-In this work, we have introduced {\it Nested Federated Learning (NeFL)}, a generalized FL framework that addresses the challenges of system heterogeneity.
-By leveraging proposed depthwise and widthwise scaling, NeFL efficiently divides models into submodels employing the concept of ODE solver, leading to improved performance and enhanced compatibility with resource-constrained clients.
-We propose to decouple few parameters as inconsistent parameters for respective submodels that FedAvg are employed for averaging inconsistent parameters while NeFedAvg was utilized for averaging consistent parameters.
-Our experimental results highlight the significant performance gains achieved by NeFL, particularly for the worst-case submodel.
-Furthermore, we also explore NeFL in line with recent studies of FL such as pretraining and statistical heterogeneity.
+In this paper, we introduced {\it Nested Federated Learning (NeFL)}, that addresses the challenges of system heterogeneity.
+NeFL efficiently divides models into submodels by depthwise and widthwise scaling.
+The scaling is realized by employing the concept of ODE solver.
+We also proposed to decouple certain parameters such as inconsistent parameters, which include learnable step sizes, to address the discrepancies between the submodels.
+Then, to deal with the inconsistent parameters, we introduced a parameter averaging method that combines FedAvg for inconsistent parameters with NeFedAvg for consistent parameters.
+Specifically, the inconsistent parameters are aggregated across the clients with the same type of submodel by FedAvg and the consistent parameters are aggregated in nested manner across all clients.
+The proposed method leads to improved performance and enhanced compatibility with resource-constrained clients.